RainerBoegle/AtlasROI_Tools/README.md

 # AtlasROI_Tools
-Algorithms for using "atlasquery" a tool that comes with FSL from MATLAB.
+Algorithms for using "atlasquery" from MATLAB.
+"atlasquery" is a tool that comes with FSL.
 These tools can extract coordinates from a statistical parameteric mapping SPM results table or a NIFTI statistics file via clustering the peak activations, and then call "atlasquery" to find the brain regions for each coordinate.